-Foundry patterns are also made in metal; these are very excellent, as they are permanent; and when small, they are not apt to be blown away by the bellows used for removing the loose sand and dust from the moulds.
-To preserve iron patterns from rusting, and to make them deliver more easily, they should be allowed to get slightly rusty, by lying one night on the damp sand; next, they should be warmed sufficiently to melt bees'-wax, which is then rubbed all over them, and in great part removed; they are polished with a hard brush when cold.
-Wax is also used by the founder for stopping up any little holes in the wooden patterns; whitening is also employed, as a quicker but less careful expedient; and when they are very rough, they are seared with a hot iron.
-The good workman, however, leaves no necessity for these corrections, and the perfection of the pattern is well repaid by the superior character of the castings.
+Foundry patterns are also made in metal; these are very excellent, as they are permanent; and when very small are less apt to be blown away by the bellows used for removing the loose sand and dust from the moulds.
+To preserve iron patterns from rusting, and to make them deliver more easily, they should be allowed to get slightly rusty, by lying one night on the damp sand; next, they should be warmed sufficiently to melt bees'-wax, which is then rubbed all over them, and in great part removed, and then polished with a hard brush when cold.
+Wax is also used by the founder for stopping up any little holes in the wooden patterns, whitening is likewise employed, as a quicker but less careful expedient; and very rough patterns are seared with a hot iron.
+The good workman however leaves no necessity for these corrections, and the perfection of the pattern is well repaid by the superior character of the castings.